MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Utility/Add-Member.md

 ### -NotePropertyMembers

-Specifies a hashtable or ordered dictionary in which the keys are note property names and the values are note property values.
+Specifies a hashtable or ordered dictionary that contains key-value pair representing **NoteProperty** names and their values.
 For more information about hash tables and ordered dictionaries in PowerShell, see [about_Hash_Tables](../Microsoft.PowerShell.Core/About/about_Hash_Tables.md).

 This parameter was introduced in Windows PowerShell 3.0.